-and then, through yoga and meditation, develop the skill to bring
+and then, through yoga and meditation, develop the skills to bring

 balance and clarity into their daily life.
-This course is not a
+The yoga portion of this

-Our course runs 7 consecutive weeks for 2 hours and includes a 5 hour silent retreat.
-In addition to the 19 hours of guided practices and didactic instruction on stress, meditation, and yoga, participants have access to download a minimum of 5 meditations for their daily use.
-They also receive email home study packages with exercises, current scientific studies, inspiring anecdotes, cartoons, poems, and prose to support the intention to bring mindfulness meditation and yoga into the management of life’s inevitable stress.
+In addition to the 19 hours of guided practices and didactic instruction on stress, meditation, and yoga, participants have access to a minimum of 5 meditations for their daily use.
+They also receive home study packages with exercises, current scientific studies, inspiring anecdotes, cartoons, poems, and prose to support the intention to bring mindfulness meditation and yoga into the management of life’s inevitable stress.

 The fee for the course, downloads, and home study packets is $375.
 Enrollment in the course necessitates connecting personally with the instructor either at the school or over the phone and payment in full before the course begins.
 Having the ability to receive emails and downloads is also necessary but exceptions can be made when deemed appropriate.